DataDog/integrations-extras/purefa/README.md

 #### Host

-To configure this check for an Agent running on a host, run `datadog-agent integration install -t datadog-purafa==<INTEGRATION_VERSION>`.
+To configure this check for an Agent running on a host, run `datadog-agent integration install -t datadog-purefa==<INTEGRATION_VERSION>`.

 ### Configuration